decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-03-07-mobile-is-FLP.md

 * The mobile delay adversary is used as a base for reductions to both the mobile crash and the asynchronous case.
 This highlights how little asynchrony is needed and the deep connection between asynchrony and mobile faults.
 * Compared to the FLP proof via [bi-valency](https://decentralizedthoughts.github.io/2019-12-15-asynchrony-uncommitted-lower-bound/), this proof is more constructive in showing a fair execution.
 The FLP notion of [bi-valency](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=043ac773bfcc3adb84dcdad6e726f2096a742f5b) may not be the most natural definition for proving these results.
 * Compared to the *Almost Same but Failure Free different* notion of our post on [early stopping](https://decentralizedthoughts.github.io/2024-01-28-early-stopping-lower-bounds/), here we maintain just one configuration instead of two.
 However, the proofs are very similar.
 It currently seems that early stopping needs to maintain two configurations because it needs to reason about a configuration that is one round in the future.
 * The constructive round by round nature of this proof approach shows that all the adversary needs to do is guess the pivot and its action (which can be done with probability $1/2n$ each round).
-This immediately shows that any protocol (even a randomized one and even one that uses fancy cryptography) that runs for at most $c$ rounds must have an error probability of at least $(2n)^{-c} (1/2)$.
+This immediately implies that any protocol—even a randomized one, or one that uses cryptographic techniques—that runs for at most $c$ rounds must have an error probability of at least $(2n)^{-c} (1/2)$.

 ## Acknowledgments